Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Open-back models often include a padded headband and substantial ear cup padding for long-term comfort as with other gaming headsets.
+Open-back models often include a padded headband and substantial ear cup padding for long-term comfort, as with other gaming headsets.
 High-end headset frames tend to employ a lightweight design, improving ergonomics and maximizing comfort for long gaming sessions.
 And, this also means they’ll be perfect on top of a fine headset stand.

 Also, like other audio gaming peripherals, open-back headphones can use a wired or wireless connection.
 However, wireless open-back headsets for gaming are relatively rare, as most use a closed-back design.

 Open-back headphones tend to be more focused on sound quality than gaming headsets in general.
 They market toward gamers who want a more cinematic, immersive sound experience and a higher comfort level for gaming.
 They also work well for streamers and content creators using a home studio space.
-Many gamers and audiophiles prefer an open-back design since it gives more natural sound reproduction.
+Many gamers and audiophiles prefer an open-back design since it produces a more natural sound.